Start with the decision you are trying to make

 County-focused pages for California campaign geographies and local targeting plans.

-Pages for common California campaign offices and the people making voter-data decisions.
+Pages for common California campaign offices and local race types.

-Pages that explain permitted use, source assumptions, security boundaries, and methodology context.
+Pages that explain permitted use, voter-file handling, security boundaries, privacy, and public company context.

 Need California voter data workflows for a real campaign?